jasn1342/The-Gaming-Room/README.md

 # The-Gaming-Room

 #### Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
-Our client, The Gaming Room, wants Creative Technology Solutions (CTS) to develop a web-based game for multiple platforms of the their current game, "Draw It Or Lose It," which is currently only available on Android.
+Our client, The Gaming Room, wanted our company, Creative Technology Solutions (CTS), to develop a web-based game for multiple platforms of the their current game, "Draw It Or Lose It," which is currently only available on Android.
+The game is similar to the 1980's game show "Win, Lose, or Draw" in which teams guess what image is being drawn.

 #### What did you do particularly well in developing this documentation?
 After reviewing the mistakes I made with the Project One Milestone, I believe I did well on the executive summary, design constraints, and the system architecture view.